Character Education & Community Engagement

 All Parker students are required to prove that they are engaged in different ways.
 Students in Grade 9, Grade 10, and Grade 11 are required to complete twenty hours of engagement work.
 Grade 12 students demonstrate their engagement by being an active members of the National Honor Society (NHS) or the California Scholarship Federation (CSF), enrolling in Parker's Social Justice course, or any other approved service-learning course, or by taking part in the Interim or Summer Service Learning Immersion experience.

-Upper School offers elective courses that encourage students to acquire a deeper understanding of complex social issues, and develop the skillset needed to take an active role in promoting change within the School community and beyond.
+Upper School offers elective courses that encourage students to acquire a deeper understanding of complex social issues, and develop the skills needed to take an active role in promoting change within the School community and beyond.
 Social Justice, a popular social studies elective, focuses on topics ranging from the AIDS pandemic in Africa to homelessness in San Diego, and includes hands-on outings throughout Southern California to explore relevant social justice topics.

 STUDENT-LED CLUBS & HONOR SOCIETIES